Actindo-AG/Documentation/Tradebyte/Overview/01_General.md

 The Actindo *Tradebyte Integration* plugin offers the following benefits:

-- Access to over 90 B2C marketplace platforms
+- access to over 90 B2C marketplace platforms via Tradebyte
-- Central management of all incoming orders from the connected sales channels
+- central management of all incoming orders from the connected sales channels
-- Support of a test and a productive environment
+- support of a test and a productive environment

+Actindo is a certified Tradebyte Technology Partner.

 ## Prerequisites